TakeoutTech/API/docs/types.rst

 .. _rest_encoding:

-JSON Encoding Details
+JSON Encoding
 =============================

-This page describes how values are encoded to JSON for use with the Paytornix API.
-All API calls are documented using JSON however XML can also be used by changing the endpoint URL from ``.json`` to ``.xml`` and providing appropriately formatted XML.
+This page describes how values are encoded to JSON for use with the API.

 Encoding of Types
 -----------------